-The interface is also reminiscent of the Roland Cube, and on it, you can switch between two channels, control the EQ, and even play with some effects – this amplifier places emphasis on chorus and reverb.
-Additionally, you get the anti-feedback controls which is always welcome, and the looper is a fine inclusion as well.
+The interface is also reminiscent of the Roland Cube, and on it, you can switch between two channels, control the EQ, and even play with some effects – this amplifier emphasizes chorus and reverb.
+Additionally, you get the anti-feedback controls which are always welcome, and the looper is a fine inclusion as well.
 Many amps don’t include one, and with Roland’s, you can loop up to 40 seconds.

-Encased in the beautiful rosewood (RW) cabinet are two 5-inch speakers, which are capable of producing 15-watts each.
-This is more than enough for small to medium-sized locations and will be suitable even if you’re playing outside for a crowd, like at a shopping mall.
+Encased in the beautiful rosewood (RW) cabinet are two 5-inch speakers, which are capable of producing 15 watts each.
+This is more than enough for small to medium-sized locations and will be suitable even if you’re playing for an outdoor crowd, like at a shopping mall.

-The Roland AC33RW is a fantastic amp; however, its best quality is the option to use batteries and is definitely ideal for outdoor guitarists.
-If this doesn’t really interest you, or you don’t foresee yourself doing that, I think you’ll enjoy the Marshall one that’s coming up next – it has a bit more power, retains a lot of the same general features but at a more approachable price.
+The Roland AC33RW is a fantastic amp; however, its best quality is the option to use batteries, and is definitely ideal for outdoor guitarists.
+If this doesn’t really interest you, or you don’t foresee yourself doing that, I think you’ll enjoy the Marshall one that’s coming up next – it has a bit more power and retains a lot of the same general features but at a more approachable price.